Welcome to Our Hillbrow: Characters

 Refentše's best friend.
 Before Refentše moved to Hillbrow, Sammy was in a relationship with Bohlale.
 He went through a period of drug experimentation that led him to repeatedly have sex with prostitutes, and at one point did this in front of Bohlale.
 In Refentše's attempt to comfort Bohlale, they ended up having sex.
 Sammy never found out.
-Later, in a similar manner while trying to help Lerato with relationship troubles, Sammy sleeps with Refentše's girlfriend.
+Later, similarly while trying to help Lerato with relationship troubles, Sammy sleeps with Refentše's girlfriend.
 The guilt of causing Refentše to commit suicide ends up driving Sammy mad.